szewczyk-bartosz/mikoshi-example/README.md

 # mikoshi-example

 This is meant for newcomers to nixOS in general, this flake takes some liberties to make the onboarding process as simple as possible.
-Consequently, if you are an experience nixOS user, I recommend that you just import the relevant mikoshi modules directly, this is more for fresh installs.
+Consequently, if you are an experienced nixOS user, I recommend that you just import the relevant mikoshi modules directly, this is more for fresh installs.

 Main repo: [Mikoshi](https://github.com/szewczyk-bartosz/mikoshi).